-\begin{note} \cite{arh2010} proves Theorem 4.3., which is similar to \ref{pbmb1}. \cite{arh2010} considers the game $G_{\cV}$, which differs slightly from $BM(X,\cV)$ by the payoff function: in the game $BM(X,\cV)$ player $\al$ wins if $\sqnn V\in\cV$, and in the game $G_{\cV}$ if $\sqnn U\in\cV$.
-For $\cV$ actually used in applications, the games $G_{\cV}$ and $BM(X,\cV)$ are equivalent.
-Below, after proposition \ref{pbmb3}, we give one more proof of proposition \ref{pbmb1}. \end{note}
+\begin{note} In \cite{arh2010} Theorem 4.3 was proved, which is similar to \ref{pbmb1}.
+The paper \cite{arh2010} considered the game $G_{\cV}$, which differs slightly from $BM(X,\cV)$ by the payoff function: in the game $BM(X,\cV)$ player $\al$ wins if $\sqnn V\in\cV$, and in the game $G_{\cV}$, if $\sqnn U\in\cV$.
+For $\cV$ used in most of applications, the games $G_{\cV}$ and $BM(X,\cV)$ are equivalent.
+Below, after Proposition \ref{pbmb3}, we give another proof of Proposition \ref{pbmb1}. \end{note}